 And if you’re a dessert fan, you won’t want to miss my Dessert Category You’ll find lots of ideas for that sweet tooth.
 Including the most popular dessert recipe on my site, Cherry Delight, an old fashioned cream cheese dessert.

-All Butter Pie Crust and Tart Shell, Pate Brisee
+All Butter Pie Crust, Pate Brisee

 Ingredients

-- 12 ounces All Purpose Flour 1 1/2 cups
+- 12 ounces All Purpose Flour 1 ½ cups

 - 1 teaspoon Salt

-- 8 ounces Butter Cold and cut into 1/2 inch cubes
+- 8 ounces Butter Cold and cut into ½ inch cubes

 Instructions

 - Mix with fingers using the sheeting method, until butter is broken into smaller pieces and still visible.
-How to use sheeting method: Begin sheeting the butter by pressing the cubes of butter between thumb and forefinger in a “snapping” motion, giving you long sheets of butter.
-You want these long sheet present in the final product.
+How to use sheeting method: Begin sheeting the butter by pressing the cubes of butter between thumb and forefinger in a "snapping" motion, giving you long sheets of butter.
+You want these long sheets present in the final product.

-- Add water mixture a little at a time, gently mixing until dough comes together.
+- Add cold water mixture a little at a time, gently mixing until dough comes together.
 Knead a few times for mixture to come together.
 Keeping adding a additional cold water, a little at a time so the dough will form into a sticky ball.

 - Wrap in plastic wrap and place in refrigerator to rest for 30 minutes.

 - After the dough has rested, divide dough roll into two equal parts.
-Lightly flour a surface and with a rolling pin, roll the dough to 1/8″ thickness.
+Lightly flour a surface and with a rolling pin, roll the dough to ⅛″ thickness.

 - Place dough in pie pan or tart shell and trim edges.
 Dock the dough using a fork.
 Add filling and bake according to recipe directions.